Archmonger/Improved-Plex-Mobile/README.md

 # Improved Plex Mobile CSS
-PLEX Web CSS changes for mobile devices.
-Intended for use in conjunction with OrganizrV2.
+PLEX Web CSS changes for mobile devices to create a functional mobile WebUI and video player for Android.
 Last tested with PLEX v1.13.4.5271.

 **Requirements:** Nginx (with http_sub_module, otherwise known as subfilter)